What is a Terminal Degree?

 In contrast, teaching as an adjunct faculty at the collegiate level doesn't necessarily require the most advanced degree.
 This is why you sometimes see colleges and universities touting the percentage of their faculty with terminal degrees; it’s a way to signal faculty members’ credentials and mastery of a subject.

-Terminal degrees are somewhat more complicated when it comes to professional degrees.
+Terminal credentials are somewhat more complicated when it comes to professional degrees.
 Earning a professional degree means a person has completed their academic studies in preparation to enter a professional field, according to "The Greenwood Dictionary of Education: Second Edition."

 Common examples of such professional degrees are Doctor of Medicine (MD) for physicians and the Juris Doctor (JD) for lawyers.
 The MD and JD are currently and widely considered terminal degrees in the U.S., even though other post-doctoral degrees in these fields exist.